 Step 1 - Remove Fixtures and Exterior Sheets from Your Truck Camper

-After that, proceed to removing the external sheets.
+Remove the external sheets.
 Use a screwdriver to remove the screws that secure the sheets.
 Removing the sheets will give you extra access to where the wires should go through.
 Use the battery drill with bits to make a hole for the new outlet location.

 Step 2 - Trace the Wire Harness